Advertisement

 Throughout the seven years of this study (from 2010 to 2017), the gait of otherwise healthy adults was measured alongside brain cognition every two years to determine whether the participants' experienced a slowed gait, declining mental function, neither, or both.

 What exactly does a slowed gait entail?
-Gait decline is classified by walking at a speed of 0.05 meter per second slower each year, and cognitive decline was determined by a series of cognition and processing speed tests to check for processing speed, cognitive function, delayed free call, and verbal fluency.
+Gait decline is classified by walking at a speed of 0.05 meters per second slower each year, and cognitive decline was determined by a series of cognition and processing speed tests to check for processing speed, cognitive function, delayed free call, and verbal fluency.

 Authors of the study were able to posit that there was a correlation between participants who experienced a slowed gait over the years and those who later developed dementia.
 More specifically, out of the more than 19,000 participants, 16,855 of them were determined to be at a greater risk of dementia.
 This risk increased if the participant was found to have a decline in both gait and cognition.

-How the study was conducted.
+How the study was conducted

-The study was conducted over the course of seven years, testing the gait and cognitive rate of participants every two years.
 At each of these intervals, the "participants completed two walks of three meters at usual pace from standing start, with at least one meter at the end of the course to prevent slowing.
 The mean average of two walks was used for analysis," the study explained.

 Cognitive function, delayed free call, processing speed and verbal fluency were all studied as well throughout a series of tests.

-Limitations to note.
+Limitations to note

 While the study pool started large, by the end of the seven years, 1,600 people had withdrawn from the in-person study, and 2,259 were excluded from the final data due to failure to complete the study in one way or another.
 However, out of those that were not included, 178 were later diagnosed with dementia.